braughtg/DCgit/README.md

       * If the _AssignmentID_ does not exist in the partner's GitHub the script terminates with a message to check the _AssignmentID_, the _PartnerGitHubID_ and to ensure that the partner has run _DCgitBegin_.
     * The invitation to collaborate on the partner's repository will be accepted.
     * The repository will be cloned to the student's local machine.
-    * A bare repository for _AssignmentID_ will be create in the student's GitHub so that the instructor can later push the graded work to it.
+    * A bare repository for _AssignmentID_ will be created in the student's GitHub so that the instructor can later push the graded work to it.
     * The instructor is added as a collaborator on the bare repository.

 * __DCgitPull__ [ ForceLocal | ForceRemote | Merge ]